google/product_video_ads/README.md

 	./install.sh
 	```
 1. Follow the on-screen instructions to complete the install.
-1. **STOP**: Before you click on the AppEngine URL, add the URL to the authorized URIs section in the **Web OAuth Client Id** as follows:
+1. **STOP**: Before you click on the AppEngine URL, add the URL to the authorized URIs section in the **Web OAuth Client ID** as follows:
 	1. Go to ['APIs and Services' > 'Credentials'](https://console.cloud.google.com/apis/credentials/)
 	1. Click on the name of your client under 'OAuth 2.0 Client IDs'
 	1. Add the URI to `Authorized redirect URIs` and `Authorized Javascript Origins`